-The American Reflexology Certification Board (ARCB) offers certification examinations to applicants who have taken 110 hours of direct reflexology training and conducted 90 post-graduate therapy sessions.
-After passing the examination, candidates can identify themselves as having met national competency standards.
-Based on the success of the traditional exam, based primarily on foot reflexology, the ARCB (www.arcb.net) developed a hand reflexology certification exam for 2009.
-Practitioners who have passed the standard reflexology exam, taken 30 hours of hand reflexology coursework and conducted 20 hand reflexology sessions can qualify to take the exam.
+To become certified, an applicant must have direct reflexology training, post-graduate therapy sessions, and pass an exam.
+Based on the success of this traditional foot reflexology exam, the ARCB (www.arcb.net) developed a hand reflexology certification exam for 2009.
+Practitioners who have passed the standard reflexology exam, taken 30 hours of hand reflexology coursework and conducted 20 hand reflexology sessions qualify to take the exam.

-Reflexology has many branches, all of which are based upon mapping organs or body systems to other parts of the body.
-The study of reflexology touches upon these related disciplines:
+Reflexology has many specialty branches, all of which are based upon mapping organs or body systems to other parts of the body.
+As a result, the study of reflexology touches upon these related disciplines:

 - Hot stone reflexology